 Employer or Employee

-Ranger Paralegal Service offers legal help to clients in Oshawa, Ajax, Lindsay, Cobourg, Uxbridge, and Port Perry, among other places, as either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.
+Ranger Paralegal Service offers legal help to clients in Oshawa, Uxbridge, Port Perry, Pickering, Markham, and Courtice, among other places, as either employers or employees on a variety of issues and arising from a broad spectrum of employment environments including industrial, construction, professional, administrative, health care, retail, among other sectors.

 Learn More About

 A Guide to Understanding What Constitutes as a Wrongful Dismissal For Termination Without Proper Notice or Pay In Lieu of NoticeLearn More

 Modification to the terms of an employee's compensation, position, duties, or other aspects of the employment relationship may give an employee the right to...Learn More

 If an employee fails to seek new employment within a reasonable period of time, or fails to keep proof of the effort, the employer may become excused from...Learn More

 Generally known as 'non-competition' or 'non-solicitation' clauses, these contract terms are often struck down or applied in a very limited fashion by the...Learn More